nrfconnect/sdk-nrf/doc/nrf/drivers/uart_nrf_sw_lpuart.rst

 The driver implements the control protocol in the following way:

 #.
-The transmitter initiates the transmission by calling :cpp:func:`uart_tx`.
+The transmitter initiates the transmission by calling :c:func:`uart_tx`.
 #.
 The driver reconfigures the REQ line to input with pull-up and enables the detection of high to low transition.
 #.
 The line is set to high due to the pull-up register, and that triggers an interrupt on the RDY line.
 #.
 On that interrupt, the driver starts the UART receiver.